It has been a long wait (far to long in fact, more on that soon), but I finally have my new 2018 Oura Ring wearable.

 Oh and a final thing - there are various ring size options to suit all finger types.
 This isn't a one size fits all product.

-Finally we have a ring sized wearable that has decent battery life!
+Finally we have a ring sized wearable that has a decent battery life!

 The Oura Ring has enough juice to go an entire week between charges.